-Failed Back Surgery Syndrome (FBSS): lumbar spinal pain of unknown origin despite surgical intervention or appearing after surgical intervention for spinal pain originally in the same spinal region.
-Procedures/surgery that do not encroach into the spinal canal (e.g., interspinous/interlaminar/facet distraction, kyphoplasty/vertebroplasty surgery, etc.) are not considered surgical interventions associated with FBSS.
+Spinal cord stimulation has been utilized in a variety of refractory neuropathic pain conditions, including pain associated with FBSS, CLI, arachnoiditis, peripheral neuropathy, and CRPS.
+FBSS is lumbar spinal pain of unknown origin that persists despite surgical intervention or that appears after surgical intervention for spinal pain originally in the same spinal region.
+Surgical procedures that do not encroach into the spinal canal include interspinous/interlaminar/facet distraction and kyphoplasty/vertebroplasty surgery.